MgenGlder/golang-notes/notes/learning-go/README.md

 You don't have to download binaries, the source code is a popular way to distribute packages.

 ## Formatting Code
 One of the chief design goals for Go was to create a language that allowed you to write code efficiently.
 This meant having simple syntax and a fast compiler.
 It also led Go's authors to reconsider code formatting.
-Most languages allow a great deal of flexibility on how code is laid out.[^1]
+Most languages allow a great deal of flexibility on how code is laid out.
+Go does not.
+This simplifies the compiler and allows the creation of some clever tools for generating code.[^1]

+Go development tools comes with `go fmt` which automatically formats code to match the standard format (e.g. fixing up whitespace issues, lining up fields, ensuring proper spacing everywhere).

+There's an enhanced version of `go fmt` called `goimports` that also cleans up your import statements.

+You can download `goimports` like so:

+`go install golang.org/x/tools/cmd/goimports@latest` and then run it with the following:

+`goimports -l -w .`

+Note:

+No semicolons are necessary in Go because the compiler automatically adds then during compilation.

+## Linting and Vetting

 It's idiomatic to use `var x byte = 20` instead of `x := byte(20)`.